sidharthshyam/Sidharth_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+During this milestone, I focused on optimizing the DQN model to achieve the best possible performance.
+Initially, I attempted this manually—adjusting hyperparameters like learning rate and exploration decay, then retraining the model with each change.
+However, I quickly realized this approach was time-consuming and inefficient.

+To streamline the process, I developed an automated Python script (hyperparameter_tuning.py) that systematically explores combinations of key hyperparameters: learning rate, exploration fraction, and neural network architecture.
+Each configuration was first trained for 20,000 steps, allowing me to identify and eliminate weak performers early on.
+I then reran the most promising configurations for 100,000 steps to fully evaluate their potential.

+After each run, the script parsed the monitor.csv log, calculated the mean episode reward and length, and saved the results to a master CSV file.
+To visualize performance trends, it also generated a heatmap of mean reward across learning rate and exploration fraction values—providing a clear and intuitive view of which hyperparameter regions yielded the best learning outcomes.

 For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:
 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far